 The little-known Florida mayor joined the growing list of 2020 presidential candidates, announcing his candidacy on March 28 despite facing an uphill climb for his bid.

-Messam currently is the chief executive of a city of 140,000 residents, more than the city Buttigieg runs in Indiana.
+Messam is currently the chief executive of a city of 140,000 residents -- more than the population of the city Buttigieg runs in Indiana.
 He is known by many Floridians for playing football for Florida State University in the 1990s.
 Despite his low national name recognition, Messam is confident in his chances.

 "When people get elected into Washington with no local government experience, they are so high in the stratosphere that they have no concept, no consciousness of some of the local challenges that cities and communities face.
 And America is basically a network of cities and communities," Messam said, according to the Associated Press.